mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/crop-prediction.md

 # Best crop type prediction

-Modern agriculture is becoming very dependant on technology.
+Modern agriculture is becoming very dependent on technology.
 From advanced machinery to specially selected crops.
 All the technology produces a lot of data that can be used for better adjustment of the farming process.
 One use case of machine learning in agriculture could be the selection of the best crop for a specific field to maximize the potential yield.
 Such problems are often called *Classification Problems* in machine learning.
-With **MindsDB** you can easily use your existing database to create prediction models that help you make better business decisions.
+With **MindsDB** you can easily make automated machine learning predictions straight from your existing database.
+Even without advanced ML engineering skills, you can start leveraging predictive models that help you make better business decisions.

 In this tutorial you will learn how to predict the best crop type based on field parameters using **MindsDB** and **MariaDB**.